 We also sell reducer poles so the guy lines can run even shorter!
 Find our reducer poles: here.

-You can view product specs for the 4m here and the 5m: here.
+You can view product specs for both size Glawnings on the product page here.

 Weights of all our products are found in the individual product specs on our website shop.
-The weight of the 4m glawning packed up including all pegs and poles is 36kg, the 5m is 54kg.
+The weight of the original cotton canvas 4m glawning packed up including all pegs and poles is 36kg, the 5m is 54kg.

 Yes, glawnings are waterproof!
 Cotton is naturally waterproof but you can speed-up the natural weatherproofing offered by canvas by weathering your glawning when you first receive it.
 You can read more info and instructions: here.
 To keep it in tip-top condition we recommend reproofing your glawning once a year or more (depending on how much use it gets).
 You can either go to a professional tent waterproofing company for this, if you’re feeling fancy, or carry out an easy DIY job… read our blog: 'Reproofing a Canvas Tent: When, Why, and How?'